 According to the Arthurian Annals, the original Captain Marvel and the other members of the Marvel Family discovered King Arthur's Round Table in The Marvel Family #8 (Fawcett, Feb., 1947).
 Much more recently, in the 12-issue miniseries The Trials of Shazam (DC Comics, 2006-2008), Freddy Freeman, the former Captain Marvel, Jr., competed for the right to inherit the powers of the wizard Shazam against Sabina, the representative of a group called the Council of Merlin.
 Merlin himself appeared in the series' final issue, portrayed as a demonic figure complete with horns.

 The Sub-Mariner, one of Marvel Comics' oldest superheroes, is the son of an American naval officer and a princess of the undersea civilization of Atlantis.
 The final three issues of Namor, the Sub-Mariner (#60 - 62, March - May, 1995) served as a prelude to the Fantastic Four: Atlantis Rising miniseries.
-Namor battled Morgan Le Fay (last seen in the Black Knight's 1990 miniseries) and learned the secret history of Atlantis and Avalon: When the continent of Atlantis sank beneath the ocean, several islands survived, including Avalon.
+Namor battled Morgan Le Fay (last seen in the Black Knight's 1990 miniseries) and learned the secret history of Atlantis and Avalon; when the continent of Atlantis had sunk beneath the ocean, several islands survived, including Avalon.
 Both Morgan and Merlin were natives of Avalon who fled to Britain before it, too, finally sank.
 (Namor also encountered the spirit of the first Black Knight in these issues.)

-For the Arthurian adventures of another Atlantean superhero, see
+For the Arthurian adventures of another Atlantean superhero,

 the entry for Aquaman.